Thanksgiving Day Turkey: History & Origin of “Turkey Day”

 Thanksgiving is traditionally associated with turkey, but how did the humble bird become synonymous with this annual US holiday?

-Historians now believe turkey wasn’t actually consumed during what is often cited as the first thanksgiving meal between the Pilgrim settlers and the Wampanoag tribe in 1621.
+Historians now believe turkey wasn’t actually consumed during what was often cited as the first Thanksgiving meal between the Pilgrim settlers and the Wampanoag tribe in 1621.
 Instead, it has been suggested they ate deer, along with other wild fowl, such as goose or duck.
 In fact, it wasn’t until the 19th century that turkey became embedded within the Thanksgiving feast that sits atop tables across the United States and Canada.
-We track the origins of this national dish, which is bound within American history
+We track the origins of this national dish, which is bound within American history.

 Turkey Became a National Dish During the 19th Century